rhansen2/dyndao/README.md

 are welcome.
 Please ensure any pull requests are go fmt'd and are (relatively) clean when run against gometalinter.

 Currently, basic support for SQLite, MySQL, and Oracle are included.
+If you intend on working with MySQL, please be sure to check out the 'columntype' branch for github.com/go-sql-driver/mysql

 *MOTIVATION*